chenyk1990/sigrecover/MATseisdl/README.md

 -----------
 ## Examples
-    The "demo" directory contains all runable scripts to demonstrate different applications of MATseisdl.
+    The "demo" directory contains all runnable scripts to demonstrate different applications of MATseisdl.

 -----------
 ## Gallery
 The gallery figures of the pydrr package can be found at
     https://github.com/chenyk1990/gallery/tree/main/matseisdl
-Each figure in the gallery directory corresponds to a DEMO script in the "demo" directory with the exactly the same file name.
+Each figure in the gallery directory corresponds to a DEMO script in the "demo" directory with the same file name.

 -----------
 ## Dependence Packages